Magnushhoie/DiscoTope-3.0/README.md

 # Demo

-On a common workstation with a GPU, predictions takes ~ 2 seconds per PDB chain with ~ 15 seconds for loading needed libraries and model weight.
+On a common workstation with a GPU, predictions takes <1 second per PDB chain with ~ 15 seconds for loading needed libraries and model weight.
 Ensure XGBoost model weights are unzipped by first running 'unzip models.zip' (see [Installation Guide](#installation-guide)).
 ESM-IF1 weights will be automatically downloaded the first time the prediction script is run (~ 1 min)

 ## Predict a single PDB (solved structure)